hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

 What is a Script?
 *****************

 A script is nothing else than a number of shell command place together in a file.
-The sim- plest script is maybe just a complex oneliner that you don’t want to type each time again.
-More complex scripts are seasoned with control elements (conditions and loops) which allow for a sophisticated command flow. scripts might allow for configuration and customi- zation, thus allowing one script to be flexibly used in several different environments.
+The simplest script is maybe just a complex oneliner that you don't want to type each time again.
+More complex scripts are seasoned with control elements (conditions and loops) which allow for a sophisticated command flow. scripts might allow for configuration and customization, thus allowing one script to be flexibly used in several different environments.
 Whatever you do in a script, you can also do on the commandline.
 This is also the first way to test your scripts step by step!

 Script Naming and Organization
+""""""""""""""""""""""""""""""

-It is good practice – though not technically required – to give your scripts an extension which specifies their type.
-I.e. “.sh” for Bourne Shell and Bourne Again Shell scripts, “.csh” for C-Shell scripts.
-Sometimes “.bash” for Bourne Again Shell scripts is used.
+It is good practice - though not technically required - to give your scripts an extension which specifies their type.
+I.e. "`.sh`" for Bourne Shell and Bourne Again Shell scripts, "`.csh`" for C-Shell scripts.
+Sometimes "`.bash`" for Bourne Again Shell scripts is used.
 We recommend to either store all scripts in one location (e.g. ~/bin) and add this location to your $PATH variable or to store the scripts together with the files that are processed by the script.
-If you use scripts to process data, then the scripts should probably be archived together with the data files
+If you use scripts to process data, then the scripts should probably be archived together with the data files...

 Running a Script
+""""""""""""""""

 There are basically three ways to run a script:

 a) the location to your script is not in your $PATH variable, then you have to specify the full path to the script: